 Isabella Riccò

-Research interest: New Age; Folk medicine; Alternative Medicine
+Research interest: New Age; Folk medicine; Alternative Medicine.

-Supervisor: Dr. Josep Maria Comelles Esteban.
+Supervisor: Josep Maria Comelles Esteban, PhD.

 Neus Jàvega Bernad